ldswaby/CMEECourseWork/README.md

 ### Week 1: Computing Bootcamp

-Oreientation with basic hardware/software concepts in computing such as the UNIX environment and terminal, typesetting documents, and version control.
+Orientation with basic hardware/software concepts in computing such as the UNIX environment and terminal, typesetting documents, and version control.

 Topics covered: